 (Okay, it’s a little more complex than that.
 But not much.)

+I still use the long-tail cast-on when I want to whip up something really quickly.
 However, I have a new favorite.
 It’s the Chinese waitress cast-on, which you’ll find out about shortly!

 A Few Alternatives to Long-Tail Cast-On

-I have three exceptions to my long-tail cast-on.
+I had three exceptions to my long-tail cast-on.
 One: if I’m knitting toe-up socks, obviously the long-tail cast-on will do me no good.
 For this, I use Judy’s Magic Cast-On or the Turkish cast-on, which you’ll find a little later.

 Two: if the pattern I’m knitting tells me to use a different cast-on.
 If a pattern says to use a particular cast-on method, it probably has a really good reason!